wicky4github/string-similarity-ex/README.md

 ### getSimilarSentences(mainString, formatString)

-Returns an array including all similar sentences of main string based on the format string.
+Returns an array including all similar sentences of the format main string.

 ##### Arguments